-Site constraints including, but not limited to, safe access and egress, contaminated land, covenants, and proximity to existing utilities, including the high pressure gas main and electricity substation, will need to be addressed.
-Proposals will need to consider a flood evacuation plan, including linking to a strategic safe access and egress route.
-Refer also to Q15 Flood risk.
+Site constraints including, but not limited to, safe access and egress, contaminated land and proximity to existing utilities, including the high pressure gas main and electricity substation, will need to be addressed.
+Montgomery School in St Thomas incorporates a range of outdoor play and social spaces within a relatively compact urban site.
+There may be opportunities for further consolidation at Water Lane including reduced car parking.
+Image credit, Esri.